MellowMarsh/Web-Scraper/README.md

 In this program I will be using facebook.com as my url that my web scraper collects data from.
 1. I will need to research and identify where the information is on the page or pages I want to scrape.
-2. I will need to define tags, classes, and other freatures that I want to be scraped.
+2. I will need to define tags, classes, and other features that I want to be scraped.
 3. The scraper will be built in Python.

   - Download Python